jamesrwilliams/personal-site/src/posts/2021/building-a-gatsby-app-with-firebase-and-sanity.md

   });
 ```

-We can then query using `pageContext` in the `postLayout.tsx` template to grab the individual page
+We can then query using `pageContext` in the `BlogPostTemplate.tsx` template to grab the individual page
 content.
 This is more effective than querying for all page props in `gatsby-node.js` and then passing
 them via context.
 You can read more about why this is in their docs:
 ["Trade-offs of querying for all fields in the context object of gatsby-node.js"](https://www.gatsbyjs.com/docs/creating-and-modifying-pages/#trade-offs-of-querying-for-all-fields-in-the-context-object-of-gatsby-nodejs)